Previous

 Why Penetration Tests at RedOps?

-With my company RedOps, I also try to do a bit of education in the area of offensive security.
-In practice, it is not uncommon for companies to be misadvised and, due to a lack of communication, end up with something completely different from what they needed or expected.
-It is vital to consider the business context, objectives and desired value of a penetration test.
+At RedOps, we also place great emphasis on offensive security education.
+In practice, it is not uncommon for companies to get the wrong advice and end up with something completely different from what they need or expect due to a lack of communication.
+When pentesting, it is crucial to consider the context, the objectives and the desired value to the business.
 A good penetration test stands and falls with the (right) methodology.

-In a first meeting I would be happy to take the time to discuss your current situation and to agree on the type of pentest that will provide the most value for you.
+In an initial consultation, we will take the time to discuss your current situation and clarify which type of pentest will give you the most value.

 Responsibility Research Quality